fura2/stochastic-approximation/robbins-monro/README.md

     <img src="../resource/4.png" width="50%">
 </div>

-A sample path converged to one of the other zero of $M$.
+A sample path converged to one of the other zeros of $M$.